losizm/scurry/README.md

 ## Let's Scurry!

 Although there are no references to Groovy itself in the codebase, this library is intended for Groovy developers.
-It defines a typeless interface to Scamper in favor of dynamic typing, which is a Groovy staple.
+It defines an interface to Scamper using a mixture of static and dynamic typing to provide a fluid programming experience.

 ### HTTP Server